Beach-Walk/ffmpeg-stream-easy/README.md

 # UDP Stream Easy
 Start streaming media files via UDP using ffmpeg.
-Setting are specifically optimized for low power machines and VLC playback
+Script is specifically made for low power machines that cannot do live transcoding.

 ## Limitations